dyfox1/enforce-central-workflows/README.md

 In practice, the calling workflow would live in a product or workload team's repository and the re-usable workflow would be hosted in a centrally managed repository.

 # Setting up on the GitHub side

-This step only needs to be performed once on a repo.
-If you are constructing repos via Terraform, you can set this property via this terraform resource: https://registry.terraform.io/providers/integrations/github/latest/docs/resources/actions_repository_oidc_subject_claim_customization_template.

-Create or clone this repo and then run the following GitHub CLI command to customize the OIDC claims that GitHub will send when assuming roles on AWS.
+Clone this repo and then run the following GitHub CLI command to customize the OIDC claims that GitHub will send when assuming roles on AWS.

 More info on this command, including the permissions required for completing the call is available here: https://docs.github.com/en/rest/actions/oidc?apiVersion=2022-11-28#set-the-customization-template-for-an-oidc-subject-claim-for-a-repository
 ```